 As good as Rust Bullet is as a long lasting and very tough garage floor paint, there are some factors to consider.
 The first is that it lacks in the more traditional garage floor coating colors.
 Are you listening Rust Bullet?
 The standard semi-metallic gray is the only base coat color available.

 Another issue is that the mono chromatic color of the metallic gray tends to show the defects and poor patch repairs in the concrete more than a thicker epoxy coating would.
-Additional coats or the application of color flakes can help alleviate this however.
+Additional coats or the application of color flakes can help to alleviate this.

-Also, Rust Bullet is a solvent based coating and produces strong fumes.
-You will need to wear a respirator during application and turn off all flame and ignition sources in the garage before application.
+Additionally, Rust Bullet is a solvent based coating and produces strong fumes.
+You will need to wear a respirator or have good ventilation during application and turn off all flame and ignition sources in the garage before you start.

 Though more expensive, the initial cost will actually save you time and money in the long run due to the fact that it’s such a long lasting floor paint.
 In all fairness, it really should not be compared to these lesser quality products because in essence, Rust Bullet is a high quality floor coating system unto itself.